stefanbylund/zxnext_layer2/README.md

 Reading readable Next hardware registers is not supported by CSpect.

+Setting the layer 2 palette is not supported by CSpect.

 Hardware vertical scrolling doesn't work properly in ZEsarUX.

-The global transparency colour is not supported for the ULA screen in ZEsarUX.

 Paging the main layer 2 screen to the top 16K RAM doesn't work in ZEsarUX.